Renderings from Cortex to Tower Grove Connector (2019)

 The Cortex to Tower Grove Connector would upgrade one of the busiest bike routes in the city, connect more people to Metro Link and make riding and walking along this route safer for people of all ages and abilities.

 This grant is part of the Congestion Mitigation and Air Quality (CMAQ) program from the US Department of Transportation.
-This is a competitive grant aimed at reducing traffic congestion and improving environmental air quality.
-We will likely know this June if this project is recommended for funding with a final grant decision in August.
+This is a competitive grant aimed at reducing traffic congestion and improving environmental air quality was approved in August.

 THIS STARTED WITH YOU AND IT TAKES TIME.